flexiblepower/fpai-documentation/SettingUpYourIDE.md

 Git will create a directory named `git-examples` inside the `C:\Code\FPAI` directory with the source code.

 In the FPAI projects we use [git submodules](http://git-scm.com/docs/git-submodule) to share some files with several repositories.
-In order to be able to use these files you have to execute two more commands:
+In order to be able to use these files you have first have to go inside your repository directory, and then execute two commands for initializing the submodule:

 ```
+cd fpai-examples
 git submodule init
 git submodule update
 ```